jrosco/linux-gravatar/README.md

 Intro
 -----
 Set your Linux profile picture using gravatar.

-*Version Alpha 0.1.1*

 **N.B:** *Only tested on Mint 17 and Ubuntu 14.04*